 The Jose do Canto Garden, the largest garden in Ponta Delgada, is open year-round.
 ‘Jardim José do Canto’ has a wide variety of plant species collected from around the world.
 The wealthy Jose do Canto created the original garden plan which is still the base for today’s 6-hectare garden.

 See the well-preserved 17th century Saint Anne’s Chapel at the front of the garden.

-As you wander the shady paths of the garden you’ll find the Pavilion, a Victoria greenhouse now used for events.
-In the upper part of the garden is the Palace, built by Jose do Canto.
+Wander the shady paths of the garden to find the Pavilion, a Victoria greenhouse used for events.
+The Palace, built by Jose do Canto is in the upper part of the garden.
 This is a private residence and a hotel/B&B.

 Next door to the garden is the Palace of Saint Anne.
 The large residence and gardens were built in the mid-19th century and became the seat of the presidency of the Azorean Government in 1980.

 Any of the streets from here going south lead to the green square of Father Sena Freitas Park.
-On the north side of the park is the Conceicao Palace.
+The Conceicao Palace is on the north side of the park.
 This large colourful building was originally the Convent of Our Lady of Conception.
-In 1976 it became the seat of Azores regional government.
+It’s been the seat of Azores regional government since 1976.

 The street on the southwest side of the park will take you back to your starting point.

 There are two other interesting places to visit just outside the main metro area.

 Both of these places are about two kilometres from the waterfront and easy to reach by taxi.